...

 Buy stocks and ETFs with Yuh

 The Yuh app has a simple structure.
-When next to "Pay" and "Save" there is also a tab for Yuh Investments.
-Here you can choose between a one-time investment or a so-called "recurring investment", i.e. a savings plan.
+You can also hear this in other Yuh Bank experiences.
+In addition to "Pay" and "Save", there is also a tab for Yuh Investments.
+Here you can choose between a one-off investment or so-called "recurring investments", i.e. a savings plan.

 A yuh Savings plan is possible from CHF 25 and can be triggered either weekly or monthly.
-Perfect, then, for not having to worry about whether now is the "right time".
-There is no such thing, and with a savings plan you can spread your timing risk perfectly.
-ETF savings plans are very popular, unfortunately still rarely available in Switzerland and therefore a great advantage in the Postfinance and Swissquote trading app!
+The perfect way to avoid having to worry about whether now is the "right time".
+There is never such a thing, and you can spread your timing risk perfectly with a savings plan.
+ETF savings plans are very popular, unfortunately still rarely available in Switzerland and therefore a great advantage in the trading app from Postfinance and Swissquote!

 yuh experience with yuh swissquote and yuh postfinacne the yuh app experience